The following post is from Lauren Rothlisberger of Get Me Geeky: 5 Ways to Clean Up Your Mac

 I don’t know about the rest of you, but I have a really hard time accomplishing spring cleaning during the spring.
-I typically put off a lot of those projects to the summer when I have more time during the day.
+I typically put off a lot of those projects until the summer when I have more time during the day.
 So, I am a little behind but here are my “spring” (summer) Mac cleaning tips.
-Your Mac needs a good purge and re-organization just like your closets and pantry.
-This will give you a more fit, faster Mac.
+Your Mac needs a good purge and re-organization, just like your closets and pantry.
+This will give you a fit, faster Mac.

 Use the five tips below to get started on your Mac clean up.

 (Go to: Finder > Applications > Utilities > Activity Monitor) Take a look at your activity monitor.
 It may seem a little too geeky at first glance, but knowing what information it holds can help you quickly diagnose a minor computer issue.
 Have you ever gone to the doctor and been hooked up to a monitor?
 Depending on the type of monitor, the doc can see your heart rate, blood pressure, oxygen levels, and so much more.
 The activity monitor is no different.
 It shows you how everything is functioning on the inside of your computer.

 This is a great first step because it can help you diagnose what is causing it to run slow.
 The main window shows you the running processes requiring some of your computer’s brain use.
 If you notice that your computer seems to be running slow or getting hung up easily, look at the percent of the CPU the application uses.
 If it is a particularly high number, you might see if that application is running something that is unnecessary.
 For example, I have seen a Mail Client running that is processing at 40-50%.
 It turned out that it was constantly pulling in thousands and thousands of emails from the server.
 Going into the email settings and limiting it to only pulling the last 1000 emails completely fixed the problem.

 Bonus Tip: While you are in the activity monitor, run the disk utility to check for errors and repair the disk.